 At the heart of this is the strong core of literacy, numeracy, digital literacy and analysis over a broad and balanced range of subject disciplines.
 In addition we also aim to encourage our students to ask questions, to think critically and develop inquiring minds so they enjoy learning and look forward to it as a life-long and life-changing pursuit.
 We also understand the importance of appropriate personal development so that students develop into confident individuals who know how to stay safe, understand situations and make sensible decisions in the complex modern world.

 Our curriculum also aims to offer students a rich and rewarding cultural experience both inside and outside the classroom.
 Such experiences open students’ minds to other cultures, stimulate creativity and imagination and increase students’ confidence in being creative and inventive and in taking risks.

-Above all, our curriculum vision is underpinned by our school ethos: Oaklands is a learning community where students are happy, where they are known and respected as individuals and where for each and every child achievement and success should know no barriers.
+Above all, our curriculum is underpinned by our school vision: Oaklands is a learning community where students are happy, where they are known and respected as individuals; where for each and every child achievement and success should know no barriers.

 We are confident that the curriculum at Oaklands’ will inspire students to work hard, be kind and take opportunities and that they will enter the adult world ready to:

-- Explore the many options available to them
+- Exploring the many options available to them

-- Seek to learn new knowledge and skills
+- Seeking to learn new knowledge and skills

-- Work work well as part of a team
+- Working work well as part of a team

-- Seek to understand the opinions of others
+- Seeking to understand the opinions of others

 Oaklands Curriculum Subjects (click subject for more details)